Chapter 16: Our Cosmic Clockwork and the “16 factor”

 The above diagram is, of course, not showing any actual planetary motions / trajectories; it is only a conceptual way of illustrating the relative orbital ratios of the celestial bodies composing our “cosmic clockwork”.

-Here's a shortlist (by no means exhaustive) of diverse occurences of the "16 factor" in our Solar System:
+Here follows a shortlist (by no means exhaustive) of diverse occurrences of the "16 factor" in our Solar System:

-• Venus and Mars regularly re-conjunct every 16 years - on either side of Earth.
+• Venus and Mars regularly re-conjunct roughly every 16 years - on either side of Earth.

 • The Moon's famous Saros cycle of 6585.3211 days is nearly equal to 16 Full Moon cycles of 411.78433 days.